NolanN289/operating-systems/README.md

 # operating-systems
-various operating system concepts implemented in C++, with Ubuntu on WSL
+various operating system concepts implemented in C++, with Ubuntu on WSL.